-You are most often known as a joint account holder with a credit card, rather than as a cosigner, but your obligation is the same as with any other kind of debt.
-If the other person does not pay, you are responsible for repaying the entire amount.
+When you share a credit card account with someone else, you are usually known as a joint account holder rather than as a cosigner, but your obligation is the same as with any other kind of debt.
+If you are joint on the account and the other person defaults on the debt, you are responsible for repaying the entire amount.

-An authorized user has permission to use the credit card, but is not responsible for any of the debt.
+Being an authorized user on a credit card is not the same as being joint on the account.
+An authorized user has permission to use the credit card, but is not responsible for making payments.
 So, if you are only an authorized user on your ex-wife's account, you are not responsible for the debt in any way, and you can have your name taken off the account.
-The account then will be removed from your credit history.
+You can also request that the account be removed from your credit history.

-However, marriage may complicate the issue.
+Marriage may complicate the issue of whether you are legally responsible for an account that was opened when you were married.
 You should carefully review the credit card contract to be certain it shows you are an authorized user and not a joint account holder.